-I’ve been doing some thinking about marriage lately, in light of the recent decision by New York state in the U.S. to legalise homosexual marriage, as reported by the New York Times over the weekend.
+I’ve been thinking about marriage lately, in light of the recent (June 2011) decision by New York state in the U.S. to legalise homosexual marriage, as reported by the New York Times over the weekend.

 I myself am married.
 I committed this act when I was all of nineteen years old.
 The person whom I married was just eighteen, and we had managed to make a little baby together a year or so before.
 Of all the things we did in those few, heady years, technically marrying was certainly the easiest.
 It was one terrific day.
 But getting ourselves a Christian marriage was definitely a lot harder.